kkccjingyi/Mevgal-Greek-Yogurt-Product-Sales-Performance-Analysis/README.md

 | 13| previous_year_points_of_distribution | The amount of sales representatives through which the product was sold to the market for the same day in the previous year | / |
 ​
 ---
-The following table explains the features in the clean dataset:
+The following table explains the features in the clean dataset(updated):

 |Index| Feature           | Description | Unit |
 |:----------------| :---------------- | :--------| :----: |